How It Works

 Rather than a simple coolant top-off, a full system flush may be needed to remove old, debris-filled fluid.
 Without a flush, this murky, more viscous fluid negatively affects your system, damaging components and impacting its performance.
 Part of regular heating and cooling system maintenance, this procedure gets rid of any clogs and deposits, replacing the old, ineffective fluid with new, clean fluid.

 Has your car been overheating or fails to warm up in winter?
-It might be time to have the heating and cooling system checked out.
-To schedule an appointment for diagnostic tests and repairs, give us a call today.
+It’s time to have the heating and cooling system checked out.
+Give us a call to schedule diagnostic tests and repairs!